kshedden/cscar-unix-data/nhanes.md

 **A caveat:** Since we are working with text/csv files here, it's worth pointing out that there is a formal specification for this format called [RFC 4180](https://tools.ietf.org/html/rfc4180).
-This specification deals with some special issues like delimiters (",") embedded in strings.
+This specification deals with some special issues like delimiters (e.g. ",") embedded in strings, strings embedded in strings, and so on.
 Not all Unix tools are capable of processing all CSV files properly (these are tools for working with generic text data, not for CSV specifically).
 However most csv data files do not contain complex quoted patterns, so many CSV files can be productively manipulated